Cairi-S/vegan-Glasgow/documentation/TESTING.md

 - Check that the 'Edit' button is only visible for user's own reviews.
 - In the review section click 'Edit' button and check in redirects to the edit review button with the correct restaurant name and review body displayed.
 - Check that the 'delete a review' link is only visible for logged-in users.
-If no user or admin user are logged in the link is not displayed.

 *For admin users only:*

-- Check that the edit and delete restaurant buttons are visible for logged-in admin users.
+- Check that the 'edit' and 'delete' restaurant buttons are visible for logged-in admin users.
 - Click the 'Edit Info' button in the Edit/Delete restaurant section checking that admin are redirected to the edit info page and the information from the corresponding page is auto-generated.
 - Checks modal for deleting restaurants using the same methods as previously mentioned.